-This section contains objectives specifically related to pedestrian access, vehicular access, onsite parking and site facilities in the city centre.
+This section contains objectives specifically related to pedestrian access, vehicular access, onsite parking and site facilities in the City Centrecity centre.
+Figure 4-14 outlines the streets within the City Centre that may be subject to road widening or where changes to street pattern may occur.
 An upgrade of the intersection of the Hume Highway and Hoxton Park Road is also under consideration.